-Pineoblastoma is a very rare tumor that develops in the pineal gland in the brain.
-The pineal gland is a tiny structure deep within the brain.
-The main function of the pineal gland is to release melatonin, a hormone that controls sleep.
-It also influences the release of certain hormones from the pituitary gland.
+Pineoblastoma is a very rare brain tumor that develops in the pineal gland.
+The pineal gland is a tiny structure found deep within the brain.
+The main pineal gland function is to release melatonin, a hormone that controls sleep.

 Pineoblastoma is most common in children and young adults.
-However, these tumors account for less than 1% of childhood brain tumors.
+However, it is a rare tumor.
+Pineoblastomas account for less than 1% of childhood brain tumors.
 About half of tumors that occur in the pineal gland are pineoblastomas.
 Other tumors that can occur in the pineal gland include germ cell tumors, gliomas, and benign pineal parenchymal tumors.
-Pineoblastomas are very similar in histology to embryonal tumors such as medulloblastoma that occur in other locations.

 Signs and symptoms of pineoblastoma depend on the tumor size and spread to other parts of the brain.
-Often, the tumor presses on the aqueduct in the brain.
-This causes cerebrospinal fluid to build up (hydrocephalus) and puts pressure on the brain.
+Often, the tumor causes cerebrospinal fluid to build up (hydrocephalus) and puts pressure on the brain.

 Pineoblastoma symptoms may include:

-As the tumor grows, it may block the normal flow of cerebrospinal fluid.
+The brain has a connected set of fluid-filled openings, called ventricles.
+As a pineal gland tumor grows, it can press on one of these chambers and block the normal flow of cerebrospinal fluid.
 This causes a buildup of fluid within the brain known as hydrocephalus.
-The fluid causes the ventricles to widen and increases pressure on the brain (intracranial pressure).
-Many of the symptoms of tumors in the pineal region are due to the increased pressure against brain tissue.
+The fluid increases pressure on the brain (intracranial pressure).
+Many of the symptoms of pineal tumors are due to the increased pressure against brain tissue.

 Doctors test for pineoblastoma in several ways.